justinmahar/netlify-domain-redirector/README.md

 If the redirect is successful, you will be sent to the project repo.
 This deploy uses all default options, with the preserve path setting switched on.

+Feel free to try `netlify-redirector-demo.netlify.app/` with any path after the `/` to demonstrate path preservation.

 ## Setup

 ### 1. Deploy To Netlify